foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/arc-classic/libs/iot/index.md

 ![Logo embARC](images/logo-embarc.png)

-The embARC Board support Package (BSP) for DesignWare® ARC® EM Starter Kit (EMSK) is a software distribution aimed at facilitating the development and evaluation of embedded systems based on ARCv2 processors.
+The embARC Board support Package (BSP) for MIPS ARC EM Starter Kit (EMSK) is a software distribution aimed at facilitating the development and evaluation of embedded systems based on ARCv2 processors.
 It is designed to provide a minimal board support package for ARC EMSK users by defining